ngocthachnguyen98/SDO-Assignment-1/README.md

     background: true
 ```

-To generate QaWolf artifacts, a environment variable `QAW_ARTIFACT_PATH` is added with the path in running e2e tests step:
+To generate *QaWolf artifacts*, a environment variable `QAW_ARTIFACT_PATH` is added with the path in running e2e tests step:

 ```
 - run: